Xu Bing: Early works

-While at the Central Academy of Fine Arts Xu Bing mastered the Socialist Realism style of art so predominant during the Maoist era.
-After graduating with his degree in printmaking, the artist veered away and created simple but dramatic woodcuts, such as Shattered Jade (1977) and Bustling Village on the Water (1980–81, 繁忙的水乡).
+While at the Central Academy of Fine Arts, Xu Bing studied the Socialist Realism style of art so predominant during the Maoist era.
+After graduating with his degree in printmaking, the artist veered away and created simple woodcuts such as Shattered Jade (1977) and Bustling Village on the Water (1980–81, 繁忙的水乡).
 In 1987, Xu returned to his training in printmaking to create large and elaborate installation pieces like Book from the Sky (1987) and Ghosts Pounding the Wall (1990).

 Installation pieces

 A Book from the Sky

 Xu Bing's Tianshu ("Book from the Sky") is a large installation featuring precisely laid out rows of books and hanging scrolls with written "Chinese" texts.
-Even so, this work challenges our very approach to language because of the unique nature of the text written on the paper.
-First presented in Beijing in 1988, the learned élite felt slighted by the artists' bold move to design and print over 4,000 characters that looked Chinese but were completely meaningless according to standard Mandarin.
-Xu infuses his work with meaning by stirring confusion and discomfort in his audience, mostly due to the fact that the Chinese characters used in these texts are not "real" characters.
+The work was controversial for containing 4,000 characters which Bing intended to look Chinese but were completely meaningless according to standard Mandarin.

-This piece was well received in China until 1989, whereupon the social and political drama of the Tiananmen Square protests led the government to look askance at Xu’s Tianshu.
-Leaving China in 1991 for the United States, Xu Bing continued to explore and express his thoughts on deconstructing language to challenge our most "natural" cultural assumptions.
-His thought-provoking work enticed Western audiences, and he soon became one of the leading artists in the modern Chinese art scene.
+This piece was well received in China until 1989, whereupon the social and political drama of the Tiananmen Square protests led the government to reevalute Tianshu.
+Leaving China in 1991 for the United States, Xu Bing continued to explore and express his thoughts on deconstructing language.
+His work found success among Western audiences, and he soon became well-known in the world of contemporary Chinese art.

 Ghosts Pounding the Wall

-Using his background in print-making, in May and June 1990 Xu Bing and a team of art students and help from local residents began a monumental project: creating a rubbing from a section of the Great Wall at Jinshanling.
-In order to create the rubbings, Xu Bing used entirely traditional Chinese methods and materials for stone rubbing, including rice paper and ink.
+Using his background in print-making, in May and June 1990 Xu Bing and a team of art students, with help from local residents, began work on a rubbing from a section of the Great Wall at Jinshanling.
+In order to create the rubbings, Xu Bing used traditional Chinese methods and materials for stone rubbing, including rice paper and ink.
 Measuring 32m x 15m, the resulting installation piece consists of 29 rubbings of different sections of the Great Wall.

 As in the case of many of his works, Xu directly related his colossal piece, Ghosts Pounding the Wall, to the political situation in China.
 While surveying his work while installed at Elvehjem Museum of Art, Xu said that his Great Wall represents "a kind of thinking that makes no sense and is very conservative, a really closed-in thinking that symbolizes the isolationism of Chinese politics."
 The prints of the Great Wall rise up on either side of the exhibit, making the viewer seem small and insignificant in comparison to the massive, looming representations of solid stone walls.